where2night/server/README.md

 	* Method: POST
 	* Data Sent:
 		{
-			"email": <email gotten from Facebook>
+			"email"		: <email gotten from Facebook>
-			"picture": <Picture url from Facebook>
+			"picture"	: <Picture url from Facebook>
-			"name": <name gotten from Facebook>
+			"name"		: <name gotten from Facebook>
-			"surnames": <surname gotten from Facebook> // We must fix this and change it to surname "birthdate": <birthdate gotten from Facebook>
+			"surnames"	: <surname gotten from Facebook> // We must fix this and change it to surname "birthdate"	: <birthdate gotten from Facebook>
-			"gender": <male> or <female>
+			"gender"	: <male> or <female>
 		}
 	* Response:
 		{